TheDevCreates-Public/first/README.md

 # first
-our first repo :fire: (
+our first repo :fire:

+if you edit this i will hunt you down - lezetho